 The school recognises that children who run away or go missing (particularly repeatedly) and are thus absent from their normal residence are potentially vulnerable to abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It could also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+It could also indicate mental health problems, risk of

-Keeping Children Safe in Education 2022 highlights that 'Statutory Guidance on Children who Run Away or go Missing from Home or Care' (DfE 2014) https://www.gov.uk/government/publications/children-who-run-away-or-go-missing-from-home-or-care requires that every child or young person who runs away or goes missing must be offered a Return Home Interview (RHI).
+Keeping Children Safe in Education 2023 highlights that 'Statutory Guidance on Children who Run Away or go Missing from Home or Care' (DfE 2014) that every child or young person who runs away or goes missing must be offered a Return Home Interview (RHI).
 RHI's are intended to ascertain the factors that triggered the young person's absence.
 Those factors may include difficulties at home, in school and in the community.
 The short timescale is 72 hours which is imposed in order to ensure that the RHI remains relevant to the young person and enables any required action to be initiated at the earliest opportunity.
 When necessary and in conjunction with the Local Authority, the school will facilitate RHIs, both in terms of releasing the young person from their normal timetable to participate in an interview and in providing an appropriate and safe space on the school site for the interview to take place.

 RHI's are undertaken by practitioners who are independent in order to facilitate a discussion with the young person that is as open as possible.
 As soon as the Local Authority receives notification that a young person has gone missing from home or care, a letter will be sent to parents/carers seeking their consent.
 If the Local Authority has been unable to secure consent from parents/carers, the school and college will contact the parent/carer and seek to secure their consent for the RHI.

 Direct contact will then be made to make arrangements for the interview.

 Young people aged 16 and 17 years old are generally considered to be able to consent and withhold consent to their own information being shared and therefore they can choose to participate or not in an RHI.
 With reference to the Fraser Guidelines, younger children may also be deemed able to give consent.
 However, if the child/young person is assessed as not being capable of giving their own consent (Fraser Guidelines) or they are withholding informed consent, the school should seek consent from parents and carers for the RHI to go ahead.
-Schools are advised to seek expert advice if they are unsure as to whether a child or young person has the necessary capacity to make such decisions for themselves.
+Schools and Colleges are advised to seek expert advice if they are unsure as to whether a child or young person has the necessary capacity to make such decisions for themselves.